Ron Dunbar: Life

-Born in Detroit, Michigan, he began working for Motown when it was formed in the late 1950s, and was first credited as a co-writer for the Valadiers' minor 1961 hit, "Greetings (This Is Uncle Sam)".
-He continued to work with songwriters and record producers Brian Holland, Lamont Dozier, and Eddie Holland, in an uncredited capacity, until they left Motown over a financial dispute in 1968.
+Born in Detroit, Michigan, he began working for Motown when it was formed in the late 1950s and was first credited as a co-writer for the Valadiers' minor 1961 hit, "Greetings (This Is Uncle Sam)".
+In January 1961, under the name "Ronnie Love," he had a minor hit with "Chills & Fever."
+Dunbar continued to work with songwriters and record producers Brian Holland, Lamont Dozier, and Eddie Holland, in an uncredited capacity, until they left Motown over a financial dispute in 1968.
 Dunbar remained with the three when they set up Holland–Dozier–Holland Productions Inc., and the Invictus and Hot Wax labels, where he became A&R director.
 Dunbar began to be credited as a songwriter in his own right, as half of a writing partnership with "Edith (or Edyth) Wayne".
 The latter is now acknowledged to have been a pseudonym used by Holland, Dozier and Holland, who were unable to use their own names because they were legally contracted to Jobete, Motown's song publishing arm.
 Although it has been said that Dunbar's name was itself used by Holland-Dozier-Holland to cover their own songwriting activities, Dunbar was quoted as follows:

 They [Holland-Dozier-Holland] helped to develop, by coaching and by directing the writers and producers that they were "mentoring," and I was one of those people so helped in development.
 I was given certain projects to write.
 "Band of Gold" was one of those projects and I came up with the title "Band of Gold" first.
 My partner, Edith Wayne, and I wrote the lyrics according to how the track was and used the melody structure that we got listening to the track.
 I was part of the "in-house" team that was being developed at the time.
 It wound up being a heck of an opportunity for newer writers, like myself and to some other people in getting their careers developed.
 When I say "newer" I mean people that had some experience but nowhere near the success of the HDH team.
 It was a great treat to be under the umbrella of H-D-H.